Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.export/embeddedwofffontshtmlcontroller/_index.md

 ## EmbeddedWoffFontsHtmlController class

-The formatting controller class to use for fonts embedding in WOFF format.
+The formatting controller class to use for fonts embedding in WOFF format

 ```cpp
 class EmbeddedWoffFontsHtmlController : public Aspose::Slides::Export::IEmbeddedWoffFontsHtmlController